-Graduate students are cleared from probation if the grade point average is corrected to a 3.0 or better the semester following first notification of probationary status.
+Graduate students are cleared from probation if the grade point average is corrected to a 3.0 or higher the semester following first notification of probationary status.
 Graduate students shall be notified by the Office of Academic Affairs that their probation has been cleared.

-Disqualification
+Academic Disqualification

-If at any point after being placed on probation graduate students fail to meet these requirements or do not raise their GPA to 3.0, they will be disqualified from candidacy in their Master's program.
+After being placed on probation, if at any point graduate students fail to meet the requirements or do not raise their GPA to 3.0, they will be disqualified from candidacy in their Master's program.
 They will not be allowed to reapply for candidacy unless they are reinstated.

 Graduate students do have the option of immediately appealing a disqualification or probation.
-Consultation with their graduate faculty advisor is essential toward this appeal process.
+Consultation with their graduate advisor is essential toward this appeal process.
 Students are required to submit a letter of appeal to the Vice President for Academic Affairs in order to be reconsidered for reinstatement.